Skip to main content

 Shipping: Calculated at Checkout

 The ornamental value is higher before it blooms.
-It's late bloomer (3" yellow flowers with dark centers), slowly spread by rhizomes and can form big colonies in time.
+It's a late bloomer (3" yellow flowers with dark centers), slowly spread by rhizomes and can form big colonies in time.

-Again, this unique plant is more known and used in Europe, while hardly known in USA (where it's also often mislabeled and confused with Helianthus angustifolius - Narrow-leaved Sunflower).
+This unique plant is more known and used in Europe, while hardly known in USA (where it's also often mislabeled and confused with Helianthus angustifolius - Narrow-leaved Sunflower).

-We're very happy that finally we managed to offer this gorgeous environmentally benefitial plant (sunflowers are the key species for many insects).
+We're very happy that finally we managed to offer this gorgeous environmentally benefitial plant (sunflowers are the key species for many insects)!

 Blooming Time: late summer, fall (usually from August)

-Size: Size depewnds on the soil conditions - in drained and dry soil will reach only 4' of height and will be less spreading.
-In mor moist and more frtile soils will reach
+Size depewnds on the soil conditions - in drained and dry soil will reach only 4' of height and will be less spreading.
+In mor moist and more frtile soils will reach 8-10' tall x 3' wide

 USDA Zones: